 Children with anxiety require education.
 If your child is experiencing anxiety, it is important not to yell, tease or demean them for their anxious thoughts and behaviors.
-Also, if you yourself are outwardly anxious, your behavior feed into your child’s anxiety and perpetuate the problem.
+Also, if you yourself are outwardly anxious, your behavior will feed into your child’s anxiety and perpetuate the problem.

 So, what can you do?

 ANXIETY in CHILDREN and SPECIAL EDUCATION:

 However, anxiety in children is covered under Section 504 of the American Disabilities Act and your child can receive modifications and accommodations in their classroom through a 504 plan.
 Examples of accommodations include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
-Another common modification is for them to have a special hall pass to a safe place in case they experience a panic attack during the school day.
+Another common modification is for them to have a special hall pass to go to a safe place and person in case they experience a panic attack during the school day.

-If your child is experiencing anxiety and it is affecting their performance in school, you should schedule a meeting with your school’s Student Study Team (SST).
-Here, the team can evaluate your child’s situation and make a recommendation for school success.
+If your child is experiencing anxiety and it is affecting their performance in school, you should schedule a meeting with your school’s Student Study Team (SST) so the team can evaluate your child’s situation and make a recommendation for school success.